toddaustin07/Heatmiser/README.md

 ### neoStat Devices
 The data shown on these devices will be refreshed at the frequency you configured in the neoHub device Settings.
 If an action is taken such as changing the thermostat mode or setpoint temperature, then an additional data refresh will occur about 5 seconds after the action.
 This will provide more immediate response to your requested actions.

-In addition, you can perform a swipe-down gesture on the Controls screen to force an immediate data refresh.
+In addition, at any time you can perform a swipe-down gesture on the Controls screen to force an immediate data refresh.

 ##### Temperature
 This shows the current zone temperature.